RicVUy/phase-1-project-tshirtStore/README.md

+This app can be installed by copying the github URL and forking and cloning  this repository from my github account.

 This app needs a lot of improvement(due to time constraint) and everyone is welcome to contribute.
 I can mention some of them below: